Best Community Colleges in the U.S.

 The U.S. Department of Education (ED) charters accreditation agencies, such as the Higher Learning Commission, to evaluate postsecondary schools nationwide.
 Accredited schools offer you a rigorous education you can use to start a job or enroll in a program at a four-year college.

 Do not apply to nonaccredited schools, as many jobs and accredited colleges do not consider their degrees valid.
 This could lead to difficulties acquiring financial aid or challenges in transferring later.
-You can check the ED's database to see if your prospective school is accredited.
+You can check ED’s database to see if your prospective school is accredited.

 Academic Program Offerings